7 Ways to Improve Your Fantasy Football League

 As a commish of two leagues, I’m always putting out there that I’m open to ideas to change things for the better, but it doesn’t mean you have to accept every idea you hear.
 In one league I’ve run for over 20 years with friends, it’s pretty obvious they don’t really care about rules.
-They are there to have fun and be competitive and maybe talk trash.
-In the other league I run, for what is just in its third season, I do things a totally different way.
+They are there to have fun on draft day, be competitive and win, and maybe talk trash.
+In the other league I run, for what is just in its second season, I do things a totally different way.

 In this league, I get more proposed rule changes and we put them to a vote.
 Things don’t always turn out the way I want them, but honestly, just because I run the league doesn’t necessarily mean it’s my league.
 Granted, in the first league, I have made dictator-type decisions when it comes to rules that no one has really cared about.
 That’s mostly been for my own sanity and keeping with the times.
 Everyone just kind of goes with it, and that’s fine, too.
 It doesn't mean they are bad owners.

 In the end, you at least want to give your owners the feeling they have a say in rules, especially if you don't really know some of the owners as well as others.